 - 4. Change the PermaNet Server Feature keyword to TRUE and specify the Primary and Standby slots that contain the redundant pair.
-Refer to "System Board Component Locations" on page 280 for the locations and slot numbers of the PCI slots.
-The integrated controller is located in slot E. - 5.
-To enable the writing of messages to the IBMCOM\LANTRAN.LOG file when a failover occurs: - a.
-Copy the file PCNETOS2.EXE from the root directory of the diskette created using the ServerGuide CDs to your hard disk drive. - Add the following statement to the CONFIG.SYS file:
+Refer to "System board component locations" on page 279 for the locations and slot numbers of the PCI slots.
+The integrated controller is located in slot E. - To enable the writing of messages to the IBMCOM\LANTRAN.LOG file when a failover occurs: - a.
+Copy the file PCNETOS2.EXE from the root directory of the diskette created using the ServerGuide CDs to the hard disk drive. - Add the following statement to the CONFIG.SYS file: